ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

   - Rephrase "in-domain glue" as "glue for in-domain name servers".
   - Rephrase "sibling glue" as "glue for sibling domain name servers".
   - Expand paragraph noting this document does not make requirements about presence of glue in zones.

+  From -05 to -06:

+  - More instances of rephrasing "in-domain glue" as "glue for in-domain name servers" (and for sibling glue).

 {backmatter}